Gamification in the workplace and its importance

 Many of the daily tasks in the workplace can be gamified in one way or the other.
 It just requires a little brainstorming to see things from a gaming perspective.

-Here are some of the ways through which you can give simple tasks at the workplace a very new meaning.
+Here are some of the ways you can redefine even the simplest of tasks at the workplace.